RetroGigabyte/Byte_AI/README.md

 - Precise category classification
 - Lightweight deployment
 - There are some bugs...
+- Only tested on Apple Silicon Mac (M4 Macbook Air)

 ### Byte 2.0/Killo (In Development)
 LLM-like generative bot that synthesizes responses.
 Better for: